-The Founding of Shepherd’s Table
+The History of Shepherd's Table:

 Shepherd’s Table began as a soup kitchen in a small Cape Cod bungalow behind First Baptist Church of Silver Spring.
 This was made possible through the joint effort of 15 local religious congregations: